Lead Nurturing Strategy: How to Convert Leads Into Pipeline

 Duration: Ongoing, aligned to contract renewal cycles and product adoption milestones.

-Content approach: Customer expansion nurture is the most neglected track in B2B marketing, which is striking given that expansion revenue is typically the highest-margin, lowest-CAC revenue a company can generate.
-The cost of expanding an existing customer is a fraction of the cost of acquiring a new one, yet most companies invest almost nothing in systematic expansion nurturing.
+Content approach: Customer expansion is the most neglected nurture track in B2B marketing — striking given that expansion revenue is typically the highest-margin, lowest-CAC revenue available.
+The cost of expanding an existing customer is a fraction of acquiring a new one, yet most companies invest almost nothing in systematic expansion nurture.

-Effective customer expansion nurture focuses on three objectives.
-First, driving deeper product adoption by sharing tips, use cases, and best practices that help customers extract more value from what they already own.
-Second, introducing adjacent capabilities and products by showing how other customers in similar situations have expanded their usage.
-Third, building champion relationships by helping your internal champions look good through shared wins, benchmark data, and executive-ready reporting.
+Effective expansion nurture focuses on three objectives.
+First, driving deeper product adoption with tips, use cases, and best practices.
+Second, introducing adjacent capabilities by showing how similar customers have expanded their usage.
+Third, building champion relationships through shared wins, benchmark data, and executive-ready reporting.

-The trigger for expansion nurture should be product usage data wherever possible.
-When a customer hits capacity limits, starts using features associated with the next tier, or adds team members who could benefit from additional licences, the nurture programme should automatically deliver relevant expansion content.
+Trigger expansion nurture from product usage data where possible.
+When a customer hits capacity limits, uses features associated with the next tier, or adds team members who could benefit from additional licences, the programme should automatically deliver relevant content.

 Channel Strategy: Beyond Email

-Email is the foundation of lead nurturing, but it is not the entirety of it.
-The most effective nurture programmes operate across multiple channels, creating a consistent, multi-touch experience that meets buyers wherever they are.
-Here is how to build a multi-channel nurture strategy.
+Email is the foundation of lead nurturing, but not the entirety of it.
+The most effective programmes operate across multiple channels, creating a consistent experience that meets buyers wherever they are.

-Email remains the primary nurture channel for good reason.
-It is personal, scalable, measurable, and permission-based.
-Every nurture programme should have email at its core.
-But the way you use email in nurturing is fundamentally different from how you use it in marketing campaigns.
+Email remains the primary nurture channel for good reason — it is personal, scalable, measurable, and permission-based.
+But the way you use email in nurturing is fundamentally different from marketing campaigns.

 Nurture emails should be:

 - Short.
 Two to three paragraphs maximum.
-The goal is to deliver a single insight or resource, not to write a dissertation.
-If the reader has to scroll more than twice, the email is too long.
+Deliver a single insight or resource, not a dissertation.
+If the reader has to scroll more than twice, it is too long.

 - Valuable.
-Every nurture email must give the reader something useful — an insight, a resource, a framework, a tool.
-If you remove the commercial CTA and the email has no value, it should not be sent.
+Every email must give the reader something useful.
+If you remove the CTA and the email has no value, it should not be sent.

 - Plain text (or minimal design).
-Heavily designed HTML emails signal marketing.
-Plain text emails signal personal communication.
-For nurture specifically, plain text consistently outperforms designed templates because it feels like a message from a person rather than a campaign from a brand.
+Heavily designed HTML signals marketing; plain text signals personal communication.
+For nurture, plain text consistently outperforms templates because it feels like a message from a person.

 - Single CTA.
 One email, one ask.
-Do not include three different links to three different resources.
 Decide what you want the reader to do and make that the only option.

 - Reply-friendly.
-Nurture emails should come from a real person's email address, and replies should be monitored.
-Some of your best sales conversations will start when a lead simply replies to a nurture email with a question.
+Send from a real person's address, and monitor replies.
+Some of your best sales conversations will start when a lead simply replies to a nurture email.

-For practical guidance on writing cold and nurture emails that actually get responses, our guide on cold email strategy covers the principles that apply to both outbound and nurture contexts.
+For practical guidance on writing emails that get responses, our guide on cold email strategy covers principles that apply to both outbound and nurture.

 Retargeting

-Retargeting is the most under-utilised channel in lead nurturing.
-When a known lead visits your website, that behaviour tells you what they are interested in.
-Retargeting allows you to extend the nurture experience beyond the inbox by showing relevant content and messaging to those leads as they browse the web, scroll LinkedIn, or watch YouTube.
+Retargeting is the most under-utilised nurture channel.
+When a known lead visits your site, that behaviour tells you what they are interested in.
+Retargeting extends the nurture experience beyond the inbox — showing relevant content as those leads browse the web, scroll LinkedIn, or watch YouTube.

-The key to effective nurture retargeting is alignment with the nurture track.
-If a lead is in your MQL nurture track and recently read a case study about sales teams, your retargeting should show them related proof points — not a generic brand awareness ad.
-The retargeting creative should feel like a continuation of the conversation, not a separate campaign.
+The key is alignment with the nurture track.
+If a lead is in your MQL track and recently read a sales case study, your retargeting should show related proof points — not a generic brand ad.
+Creative should feel like a continuation of the conversation, not a separate campaign.

 Practical retargeting tactics for nurturing include: